caballinger/speedtest-ursa-minor/README.md

 Small service app for pushing speedtest results to [Uptime Kuma ](https://github.com/louislam/uptime-kuma).

-This program allows you to schedule speedtests, define upload/download/ping thresholds that must be met for your network to be considered "up", and report the results to push monitors in [Uptime Kuma ](https://github.com/louislam/uptime-kuma)
+This program allows you to schedule speedtests, define upload/download/ping thresholds that must be met for your network to be considered "up", and report the results to push monitors in [Uptime Kuma ](https://github.com/louislam/uptime-kuma).
+It also allows you to forward speedtest results from the [Speedtest-Tracker](https://github.com/henrywhitaker3/Speedtest-Tracker) API to Update Kuma as well.

 ## Usage